 On a budget?
 Our National Parks offer free admission days for 2021.
 Mark your calendars!

-For the powder heads among us, last winter was glorious.
-Across the lowlands of Puget Sound one February morning we awoke to an uncommon sight–snow flurries cascading from the sky, and there was enough to stick.
+A few winters ago, the lowlands of Puget Sound awoke to an uncommon sight–snow flurries cascading from the sky, and there was enough to stick.
 And it kept snowing, then snowing some more.
 With school cancelled for days, happy kids went sledding at Seattle’s Gas Works and snowshoeing through the woods at Tacoma’s Pt.
 Defiance. […]

 As a kid born in the 1970’s, my own childhood was free-range and mostly outside.
 Or rather, those are the vivid memories I have—on a bike, digging in the dirt, or playing with our dog in the park near my house.
 The reality is more mixed.
 We had cable TV and a Nintendo, and I […]